kivanccakmak/plate_track/README.md

 **_openalpr_** is used to recognize car plates

-OpenAlpr's python inteface was extremely slow in my PC, for this reason I used system call approach and parsed stdout in *plate_reader.py* as following:
+OpenAlpr's python inteface was extremely slow in my PC, for this reason I used system call with subprocess library and parsed stdout in *plate_reader.py* as following:

 ```
 cmd = 'alpr -c eu picture.png'